openhab/openhab-docs/_addons_bindings/zwave/doc/heltun/he-hls01_0_0.md

 This parameter has the configuration ID ```config_41_1``` and is of type ```INTEGER```.

+### Parameter 46: External input: Hold Control Mode Duration

+External input: Hold Control Mode Duration
+This parameter specifies the time the device needs to recognize a hold mode when the button connected to an external input is held (key closed).
+The acceptable values are: 200 to 5000 milliseconds.
+The factory default value is 500 milliseconds.
+Values in the range 200 to 5000 may be set.

+The manufacturer defined default value is ```0```.

+This parameter has the configuration ID ```config_46_1``` and is of type ```INTEGER```.

 ### Parameter 51: External Input: Click Control Mode

 External Input: Click Control Mode
+0 – Click function disabled

+1 – Toggle switch: relay inverts state (ON to OFF, OFF to ON).

+2 – Relay switches to ON state only

+3 – Relay switches to OFF state only

+4 – Timer: On>Off Mode: Relay output switches to ON state (contacts are closed) then after a specified time switches back to OFF state (contacts are open).
+The time is specified in the Parameter 71.

+5 – Timer: OFF>ON Mode: Relay output switches to OFF state (contacts are open) then after a specified time switches back to ON state (contacts are closed).
+The time is specified in Parameter 71.

+The factory default value is 1.
 The following option values may be configured -:

 | Value  | Description |